shreyaa-05/VAWT-self-reorienting-blades/README.md

 ---

 ## Limitations / Future Work
--The aerodynamic predictions are based on reduced-order models rather than full CFD.
+- The aerodynamic predictions are based on reduced-order models rather than full CFD.

--The turbulence treatment is a controlled computational surrogate rather than measured atmospheric turbulence.
+- The turbulence treatment is a controlled computational surrogate rather than measured atmospheric turbulence.

--Blade inertia, damping, and other mechanical parameters require experimental identification for physical implementation.
+- Blade inertia, damping, and other mechanical parameters require experimental identification for physical implementation.

--Three-dimensional effects, dynamic stall, wake interaction, and detailed viscous flow behavior are not fully captured.
+- Three-dimensional effects, dynamic stall, wake interaction, and detailed viscous flow behavior are not fully captured.

--The passive mechanism requires experimental validation to determine whether the predicted pitch response is achievable in a physical rotor.
+- The passive mechanism requires experimental validation to determine whether the predicted pitch response is achievable in a physical rotor.

 ## Future Work
--CFD validation using higher-fidelity URANS/LES simulations.
+- CFD validation using higher-fidelity URANS/LES simulations.

--Wind-tunnel testing of the optimized passive blade configuration.
+- Wind-tunnel testing of the optimized passive blade configuration.

--Experimental identification of inertia and damping parameters.
+- Experimental identification of inertia and damping parameters.

--Comparison between computational and experimental power curves.
+- Comparison between computational and experimental power curves.

--Further optimization of the passive mechanism under realistic turbulent inflow conditions.
+- Further optimization of the passive mechanism under realistic turbulent inflow conditions.

+## Reproducibility

+The project is implemented in Python and includes the scripts, requirements, and generated figures required to reproduce the computational study.